Religion in Malta: Eastern and Oriental Orthodox churches

 The Russian Orthodox Church in Malta has its own parish of St Paul, however, they do not have a permanent church, and use the Greek Catholic church of Our Lady of Damascus in Valletta for services.

 The Bulgarian Orthodox and Armenian Apostolic congregations also use the same church for services.

 There is a Greek Orthodox congregation which has its own church of St George, part of the Greek Orthodox Archdiocese of Italy and Malta until the erection of a Malta exarchate in 2021.

 The Romanian Orthodox Church congregation worships in St Roque's Church and is part of the Romanian Orthodox Diocese of Italy.

-There is also a strong Serbian Orthodox congregation in Malta, which uses St Nicholas' for worship.
+There is also a strong Serbian Orthodox congregation in Malta, who currently use the Parish Church of Saints Paul and Nicholas, the former parish church of Birżebbuġa for worship.
 The Serbian parish is part of the Serbian Orthodox Eparchy of Austria and Switzerland.

 The Coptic Orthodox Church congregation forms part of the Patriarchate of Alexandria and worships in St James' Chapel in Żebbuġ.

 There are also congregations belonging to the Ethiopian Orthodox Tewahedo Church and the Eritrean Orthodox Tewahedo Church, both of which use the Church of St James, Valletta.